Noxious Weed Control Board

 There is a Board Member position opening for District #3, which includes the northeastern portion of the county.
 District # 3 Map

 It is bound on the north by the Spokane River; on the west by Range 37 E; on the east by the Spokane County lines; on the south by Township 24 N. This is a non-paid position, with a 4-year term of office.
 Interested persons residing in this district must make a written application that includes the signatures of at least ten registered voters residing in their same district supporting their nomination to the board.
-If interested call 725-3646 to receive an application.
+If interested call the Weed Board office at 725-3646 to receive an application.

 Hits since 05-19-2012: